-Transmission is primarily via ingestion of soil contaminated with feces.
-Eggs are shed in the stool of an infected person but do not become infectious until they have incubated in soil for at least 10 days.
+Transmission is primarily via ingestion of eggs found in soil contaminated with feces.
+Eggs are shed in the stool of an infected person but do not become infectious until they have incubated in soil for15-30 days.
 Once they become infectious they can be transmitted via contaminated water, agricultural products, fingers (especially children), or fomites.